UNM Office of Career Services for Alumni

 The UNM Office of Career Services provides career advisement, fairs, resource labs, cooperative education, job/internship listings, on-campus recruiting, and workshops.

 Career Development facilitators are available by appointment or a walk-in basis to assist you with assessing abilities, interests and values, clarifying career goals, writing a resume or cover letter, preparing for interviews, conducting a job search, and/or preparing to attend graduate school.
-Learn more about the Office of Career Services by visiting our Who We Are page.
+Learn more about the Office of Career Services by visiting our About page.
 Alumni must provide an unofficial transcript for verification.

 - The Office of Career Services is here to assist you in your job search.
 The best way to get started is to schedule an appointment with a CDF by calling 505-277-2531 or stopping by our office.

 - Get registered with Lobo Career Connections in order to learn about upcoming events, search for relevant internship and Co-op opportunities, look at job postings and find out about employers that are coming to campus.